mpochron/angular-trianglify-animate/README.md

 ## Todolist

-+ ~~add more support for other symbol/shapes : circle, rect, ellipse, line, polyline~~
-+ add support for attributes vector-x and vector-y
++ add support for difference vector (x,y)
-+ add support for animating with using a easing
++ add support for easing animation
-+ ~~add browser support for IE 11 (bug: SVGPointList incorrectly based on contructor, cant get access to location of point)~~
-+ add more effects: shake ..
++ add more effects: shake and more ..

 ## License